openservicebrokerapi/servicebroker/spec.md

 services from previous queries.

-When determining what, if anything, has changed on a Service Broker, the Platform will use the `id` of the resources (services or plans) as the only immutable property and MUST use that to locate the same resource as was returned from a previous query.
+When determining what, if anything, has changed on a Service Broker, the Platform MUST use the `id` of the resources (services or plans) as the only immutable property and MUST use that to locate the same resource as was returned from a previous query.
 Likewise, a Service Broker MUST NOT change the `id` of a resource across queries, otherwise a Platform will treat it as a